 Each Batch Watch is limited to 75 people, and advanced registration is required.
 Those selected to attend will be transported by bus from Alabaster Caverns State Park in Freedom to the Selman Bat Cave, and escorted in and out by a biologist.
 Before the sun sets, enjoy a short 1/4 mile nature walk along an unpaved trail to see the local plant and animal life.
 For the safety of visitors and the bats, cave tours are prohibited.
 Attendees should be at least eight years old due to the length of the event and limited facilities.

 The area has no running water or toilets, however there is a port-a-potty available.
 Drinking water and first aid kits are provided.
 There is no smoking at any time in the wildlife area.
 Visitors are encouraged to dress for the outdoors and heat.
 Long pants are recommended to protect your legs from the brush.
 Sandals are prohibited.
 Attendees must remain in the mowed viewing area boundaries and should leave glass containers, water bottles and pets at home.
 Insect repellent is encouraged.

 To register for the chance to see this incredible piece of nature, visit the Oklahoma Wildlife Department's website.
-The orange "Website" button above will take you to the Selman Bat Cave's page.
+The blue "Website" button above will take you to the Selman Bat Cave's page.
 Print off the registration form and fill it out completely.
 Fill out one form for your entire family or group and rank your date preferences on the sheet.
 Read the rules for the expedition.
 Mail in your check and form to the Bat Watch Program at PO Box 53465, Oklahoma City, OK 73152.
 Only mailed in forms and either checks or money orders made payable to the Wildlife Diversity Program will be accepted.
 After the registration date has passed, a drawing will take place to fill each viewing.
 Participants will be contacted with their date and further details.

 Children 8-12: $8 While every effort has been made to ensure the accuracy of the pricing listed above, prices are subject to change without notice.